elnebuloso/phing-commons/README.md

 If you want to configure the common targets, use a build.properties file to your project root.
 For local additions or local behaviors add a build.properties.local file.
 This is an optional file.
+For global additions add /[home]/phing-commons/build.properties file.
+This is an optional file.
 But don't commit build.properties.local to your VCS.

-The build.properties and the build.properties are optional files and are loaded when available.
+The build.properties files are optional and are loaded when available.

 ## Build Chain